Tomas-Kaiser/java-ds-alg/README.md

 Arrays are static!
 It has fix size.

-lookup O(1)
+- lookup by index O(1)
+- lookup by value O(n)
-insert O(n) > if we increase a size we have to copy all items into a new one delete O(n) > if we delete the first item all the rest items must be shifted to the left delete O(1) > if we delete the last item but in big O Notation we have to take the worst case  scenario (not the best one like here)
+- insert O(n) > if we increase a size we have to copy all items into a new one
+- delete O(n) > if we delete the first item all the rest items must be shifted to the left
+- delete O(1) > if we delete the last item but in big O Notation we have to take the worst case  scenario (not the best one like here)

 We have two types of dynamic arrays: